ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 The data source `oci_identity_availability_domains` fetches a list of availability domains.
 In this section, you declare an output block to print the fetched information.

-In the `tf-provider directory`, use a text editor to create a file named `outputs.tf` with the content below:
+In the same directory, use a text editor to create a file named `outputs.tf` with the content below:

 ```bash { target="ubuntu:latest" }